Daksh777/SpotifyNoPremium/README.md

 ## 2. Manual installation for all users
 > **Note for users who install this manually:** Make sure to use the latest Spicetify CLI and Spotify App.
-Run `spicetify upgrade` and then `spicetify backup apply` to update Spicetify to the latest version.
+Run `spicetify upgrade` and then `spicetify auto` to update Spicetify to the latest version.
 ### Linux and MacOS:
 In **Bash**:
 ```bash